-1. Plagiarism will not be tolerated.
+- 1. Plagiarism will not be tolerated.
 You may not take material verbatim from other sources such as previously published photographs, wire service stories, the Internet, etc...
-To do so without permission is to plagiarize.

-- 2. Ethical decision-making and upholding standards of decency are important.
+To do so without permission is to plagiarize. - 2.
+Ethical decision-making and upholding standards of decency are important.
 While nudity may be considered an art form by some, photographs of questionable taste will not be accepted. - 3.
 The classroom is not a play room.
 Professional conduct is expected, and food and drink should be kept far away from cameras and computers.

-Civility Code: As future journalism professionals, you are to communicate with each other in a professional and civil manner.
+Civility Code: You are to communicate with each other in a professional and civil manner.
 We all may feel passionately about certain issues; however, passion is no substitute for a solid grasp of the facts and sound, logical reasoning.
 Disparaging comments about gender, ethnicity, religion, etc... will not be tolerated.
 Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all of us to learn about others, about the larger world and about ourselves.

-Disruptive behaviors such as cell phones ringing, leaving and returning to class while in session, arriving late to class, talking with others during lectures/discussions, checking your e-mail or Facebook, sending/receiving text messages, eating or drinking in class, etc... will result in a substantial reduction in the participation portion of one's grade and a request that such students leave the class.
-Cell phones must remain turned off and out of sight during this class, or be put on vibrate only.
+Disruptive behaviors such as cell phones ringing, leaving and returning to class while in session, arriving late to class, talking with others during lectures/discussions, checking your e-mail, sending/receiving text messages, eating or drinking in class, etc... will result in a substantial reduction in the participation portion of one's grade and a request that such students leave the class.
+Cell phones must remain turned off during this class.
 They may only be activated in individual extenuating circumstances after consulting with the instructor.